An attorney and Wiccan Priestess for more than 30 years, Curott is also an internationally bestselling author. Her books include:

 - The Love Spell (Gotham/Penguin 2005)

-She has also authored numerous essays.
 She has been honored by Jane Magazine, along with Hilary Clinton, as one of the Ten Gutsiest Women of the Year, and was one of the finalists for the Walter Cronkite Faith and Freedom Award 2000.

 Described by New York Magazine as one of the culture’s hippest and “most intellectually cutting-edge” speakers, Phyllis lectures and teaches internationally.
 She is considered a leading theologian on the Divine Feminine, the spiritual wisdom of the Earth and the rapidly reemerging indigenous spiritual traditions of ancient Europe.
 She has been widely profiled in the national and international media including The New York Times, The Los Angeles Times, The Washington Post, USA Today, Marie Claire, New York Magazine, The View, The O’Reilly Factor, Lifetime, Oxygen, The Roseanne Show, and CNN & Company.
 She is featured in Beliefnet’s “Preachers and Teachers” and in the documentary “Many Voices, One Faith”.